jakubvalenta/real-emoji/content/_index.md

 ## Decisions

 Many decisions were made while designing Real Emoji.
-Some of the more important ones include chosing an unrealistic suicide method, not connecting laziness with work, showing economic crime instead of violent one, showing structural racism, and focusing on moralizing behavior instead of shame.
+Some of the more important ones include not showing graphic violence or sex, chosing an unrealistic suicide method, not connecting laziness with work, showing economic crime instead of violent one, showing structural racism, and focusing on moralizing behavior instead of shame.

 ## Use